 What do we class as ‘Roman Art’?

-To put it simply – any piece that was produced in the Roman Republic or Empire in a classical ‘Roman’ style is Roman Art.
+Simply put, Roman art is any piece that was produced in the Roman Republic or Empire in a classical ‘Roman’ style.
 The Roman Empire dated between 27 BC and 476 AD and was born out of the Roman Republic after it had become prey to political infighting and conflict.
 At its height, under Trajan, the empire reached from Northern Britain in the North West, to Egypt and the Arabian Peninsula in the South East.

 Known for its powerful armies and its complex politics, Ancient Rome is simultaneously one of the better known, but often misunderstood periods, of ancient history.
 The powerful leaders of the Roman Empire collected tax in order to fund not only the military but a large civil service.
 Their relationships with neighbouring peoples and empires facilitated technological exchange and the empire’s size allowed for lots of innovation.
 Think the famous Roman Roads!